majdalsado/majdalsado.github.io/all_collections/_posts/2024-07-28-the-complexity-of-lying.md

 As these lies accumulate, you find yourself constructing stories, detached from reality, that are inherently fragile.
 This not only consumes your cognitive resources but also distracts you from more valuable functions.
 The mental effort required to sustain a lie is far greater than that needed to uphold the truth.

 ![truth vs lie](/assets/img/article_imgs/truth.png)
-This is why I choose to avoid lying.
+This is why I choose to avoid lying at all costs.

 ## The Simplicity of Truth